library(lme4); library(lmerTest); library(emmeans); library(performance)

 Confidence level used: 0.95

-We see that wheat yield was higher with ‘C’ fungicide treatment compared to other fungicides applied in this study.
-Which implies that ‘C’ fungicide was more efficient in controlling the stem rust in wheat.
+We see that wheat yield was higher with ‘C’ fungicide treatment compared to other fungicides applied in this study, indicating that ‘C’ fungicide was more efficient in controlling the stem rust in wheat.